 EMPAGLIFLOZIN (EM pa gli FLOE zin) treats type 2 diabetes.
 It works by helping your kidneys remove sugar (glucose) from your blood through the urine, which decreases your blood sugar.
-It can also be used to lower the risk of heart attack, stroke, and hospitalization for heart failure in people with type 2 diabetes.
+It may also be used to lower the risk of worsening disease and death caused by kidney disease and heart failure.
+It works by helping your kidneys remove salt (sodium) from your blood through the urine.
+This decreases the amount of work the kidneys and heart have to do.
 Changes to diet and exercise are often combined with this medication.

 What should I tell my care team before I take this medication?